chokobole/felicia/felicia/examples/learn/message_communication/cc/README.md

 }
 ```

 [simple_subscribing_node.h](simple_subscribing_node.h) is very similar to above.
 When just seeing the key different part, you have to request subscribe.
-Unlike `publisher` you have to pass one more callback, and settings.
-Callback is called every `period` milliseconds inside the settings.
+Unlike `publisher` you have to pass 2 more callbacks, and settings.
+Callback is called every `period` milliseconds inside the settings, and the other is called when there's an error occurred.

 ```c++
 void RequestSubscribe() {